Emma of Normandy was born, the daughter of Richard I, Duke of Normandy

 The Encomium Emmae Reginae was commissioned

-This manuscript is believed to have been commissioned by Emma and details the conquest of England by Sweyn Forkbeard, the reign of Cnut and the events after Cnut’s death.
-The book, which seeks to portray Emma and Cnut in positive terms is thought to have been commissioned by Emma as a safeguard against her place in history which she feared may be portrayed negatively by her enemies.
+This manuscript is believed to have been commissioned by Emma and details the conquest of England by Sweyn Forkbeard, the reign of Canute and the events after Canute’s death.
+The book, which seeks to portray Emma and Canute in positive terms is thought to have been commissioned by Emma as a safeguard against her place in history which she feared may be portrayed negatively by her enemies.

 1042 (8th June)

 King Harthacnut died.
 Emma’s eldest son from her marriage to Aethelred the Unready, Edward the Confessor, became King.

 Edward visited Emma at Winchester, where she spent much of her time.
 He told her that she had too many possessions for her status and confiscated much of her property and lands.
 It is thought that Edward may have felt bitterness towards his mother for the fact that she did little to help him or his siblings while they were in Normandy.
 He may also have blamed her in part for Alfred’s death.
 After this action Emma’s royal status was significantly reduced.

 Edward and Emma were reconciled and Emma regained some of her lost status.

 , daughter of the most powerful noble, Godwin.
 Edward needed the support of the nobles to remain in power since Harthacnut’s cousin, Swein, King of Denmark was seen by many as the natural successor of Harthacnut.

 Emma retired from the public, probably living quietly in her manor in Winchester.

 Emma of Normandy died at the age of 66.
 She was buried in Winchester Cathedral by the side of Canute and Harthacnut.